-It is suggested to take Magnesium + Chamomile before bed to help promote a restful night sleep.
-It can also be taken during the day if you are feeling restless or want to promote relaxation
+It is suggested to take Mag-Cham before bed to help promote a restful night sleep.
+You can also take Mag-Cham during the day if you are feeling stressed or want to promote relaxation

 Zinc enables your body to absorb magnesium more efficiently while Vitamin B6 (Pyridoxal 5’-phophate) and Taurine facilitate magnesium’s uptake into cells.
 This allows for better absorption and utilization of Magnesium in your body

 What is the difference in types of Magnesium?